Cheeses12/ObsidianRepo/US and Europe/NATO.md

 			- Europe relied exclusively on USD
 - US monetary intervention in Europe was done to stop "Soviet Expansionism"
 - NATO deepens the extent that the US is involved with Europe
+	- Stokes tensions with Russia
+- NATO has been expanding rapidly